zap150/besthea/examples/gpu_onthefly/README.md

 # Acceleration of the space-time boundary element method using GPUs - numerical experiments

 In this directory, there are experiment sources and scripts for the onthefly (matrix-free) solution of the heat equation using the space-time boundary element method.
+They are used in the paper

-## How to compile and install the besthea library
+Jakub Homola, Michal Merta, Jan Zapletal, *Acceleration of the space-time boundary element method using GPUs*

-Use the Karolina cluster at IT4Innovations.
+## Compilation and installation the besthea library

 Clone the repository using
 ```